rclone/rclone/docs/content/gui.md

 The GUI is being developed in the: [rclone/rclone-webui-react respository](https://github.com/rclone/rclone-webui-react).

-Bug reports and contributions very welcome welcome :-)
+Bug reports and contributions are very welcome :-)

 If you have questions then please ask them on the [rclone forum](https://forum.rclone.org/).